Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 Let us ask the Lord to search our hearts and help us evaluate accurately our whole approach, attitude and practice in relation to material wealth.

 Do we truly regard nothing as our own to do as we please, and everything as consecrated to the Lord to be used as He pleases?
 Are we truly His stewards?
-Or are these just familiar phrases we pay lip service to, with little reality in practical outworking?
+Or are these merely familiar phrases we pay lip service to, with little reality in practical outworking?

 Copyright

-The content of this message is protected by Copyright © 2001 - 2011 Lim Kou.
+The content of this message is protected by Copyright © 2010 - 2014 Lim Kou.
 Permission is given to print and reproduce part (where the meaning intended is retained and the part is not quoted out of context) or all the content, for personal use or for distribution, on condition that there is proper acknowledgement, no changes are made and the content distributed free of charge.
 Please be prayerful and discreet in distributing or making the content available to others.
 This paragraph and that below should be included in any and all content reproduced for distribution.

 Scripture Quotations